The defeat of war by love

 Although the painting is today attributed to Rubens, it is unclear to what extent his studio was involved in its production.
 Rubens managed a large workshop with many assistants, which enabled the artist to meet the immense demand for his work.
 It is often difficult to decipher where the studio’s involvement ends and where the work of the master begins.
 For instance, Rubens would frequently retouch and “finish” studio versions of a painting in order to ensure that they were of a sufficiently high standard and works would certainly not leave the workshop without his approval.
 Such works are regarded as being “by Rubens” even if not entirely by his own hand.
 In the case of Venus, Mars and Cupid, it is tempting to think that the assistants might have sketched in the majority of the painting with Rubens himself applying those crucial finishing touches.

 This essay was produced in conjunction with the “Making Discoveries” display series at Dulwich Picture Gallery, London.
-The displays coincide with the release of the Gallery’s Dutch and Flemish Schools Catalogue, to be published fall 2016, and aims to disseminate important findings from this major research project.
+The display coincided with the release of the Gallery’s Dutch and Flemish Schools Catalogue, published fall 2016, aiming to disseminate important findings from this major research project.